onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Put your fucking reputation where your mouth is

-If you’re important you don’t get to not participate - you will be represented and evaluated and ranked regardless - its inevitable
+represent or be represented - no important entity will get to not participate If you’re important you don’t get to not participate - you will be represented and evaluated and ranked regardless - its inevitable